TheForwardDev/doc/en/components/form-builder.md

 <a name="multiple-forms"></a>
 ### Multiple Forms Simultaneously

-If you have multiple forms on one page and they are not in `async` mode, you also need to specify a name for the `errorBag` in `FormRequest` or in `Controller`.
+If you have multiple forms on one page and they are not in "async" mode, you also need to specify a name for the `errorBag` in `FormRequest` or in `Controller`.
+The name of `errorBag` must match the name of the corresponding form.

 [Learn more about errorBag naming](https://laravel.com/docs/validation#named-error-bags).